elbecerrasoto/gym-forest-fire/README.md

 help(EnvMakerForestFire)
 ```

-The package also contains and already instantiated example of an environment,
+The package also contains an already instantiated example of an environment, described below.
-described below.

 ## Preloaded Implementation
 The _ForestFire-v0_ environment implements a